 Family and Medical Leave (FMLA)1

 An eligible employee who has a serious health condition that prevents performance of his or her job functions may also apply for a medical leave under the Family and Medical Leave Act policy.
 Provided that the total medical and family leave period does not exceed 12 workweeks as specified in the FMLA policy, the employee will, upon return to work, be restored to his or her same position (when possible), or to an equivalent position with equivalent pay, benefits, working conditions, and other terms and conditions of employment.
-Click here to download a FMLA application and Doctor's certification form.
-Completed forms should be returned to:Christine Hannick Benefits Specialist Human Resources Pepperdine University 24255 Pacific Coast Hwy.
+You may complete an online FMLA application here.
+The Doctor's certification form should be returned to:Christine Hannick Total Compensation Specialist Human Resources Pepperdine University 24255 Pacific Coast Hwy.
 Malibu, CA 90263 310-506-7358 310-506-4839 - fax

 To the maximum extent permitted by law, the University designates all paid and/or unpaid leaves due to reasons that are eligible under the FMLA to run concurrently with, and be counted against, an employee's FMLA entitlement provided the employee qualifies for FMLA.
 Also, to the extent permitted by California law, the leave will also run concurrently with and be counted against, an employee's California Family Rights Act (CFRA) leave entitlements.